iuliiasergeeva-custodia/custodia-app/docs/DEPLOYMENT.md

 # Deployment Guide for Render.com

-This guide explains how to deploy the Custodia application to Render.com using Python/FastAPI with both the Landing Page and Dashboard working.
+This guide explains how to deploy the Custodia application to Render.com using Node.js/Express.

 ## Prerequisites

 1. **Render.com Account**: Sign up at [render.com](https://render.com)
 2. **GitHub Repository**: Your code should be pushed to a GitHub repository
-3. **PostgreSQL Database** (optional): For database features, create a PostgreSQL database on Render
-4. **Environment Variables**: Prepare your database connection string
+3. **Environment Variables**: Prepare your email credentials for the contact form

 ## Deployment Steps